mwiater/piarmy-cadvisor/README.md

 # This is currently in progress.
 This notice will be removed when ready for deployment and documentation is updated.
+Assume unusable nonsense below.

 # REF: https://botleg.com/stories/monitoring-docker-swarm-with-cadvisor-influxdb-and-grafana/